ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Preliminaries

 where $p_\theta^\text{pos-steered}$ and $p_\theta^\text{neg-steered}$ represent the output logits modified by positively or negatively steered attention.

-By integrating contrastive decoding with explicit attention manipulation, our attention-steerable contrastive decoding framework (Figure~\ref{fig:motiv-2}d), sharpens the output distribution which enhances the likelihood of the correct response, while reducing the impact of competing distractors.
+By integrating contrastive decoding with explicit attention manipulation, our attention-steerable contrastive decoding framework (Figure~\ref{fig:motiv-2} right) sharpens the output distribution, enhances the likelihood of the correct response, while reducing the impact of competing distractors.